tsuyopon/atsinternals/CH02-IOCoreNET/CH02S02-Base-PollCont.md

-# 基础组件：PollCont
+# Basic component: PollCont

-虽然 Polling Sub-System 的抽象没有那么清晰，但是其仍然包含基本的三要素：
+Although the abstraction of Polling Sub-System is not so clear, it still contains the basic three elements:

 |  EventSystem   |    epoll   |  Polling SubSystem  |
 |:--------------:|:----------:|:-------------------:|